d00055a/Fitness-centers-management/README.md

 Instructors can manage schedules ,classes and provide workout advice.

 Meanwhile, system administrators have full access to the system.
-They can modify, delete, and manage schedules, classes, and the system’s database.
+They can modify, delete, and manage schedules, classes and the system’s database.

 Technologies used: